Hotmoka/hotmoka/tutorial/Takamaka.md

 ```

 Go back now to the `tutorial` directory, the father of both `family` and `family_wrong`.
-You can run the utility without parameters, just to discover its syntax:
+You can run the utility without parameters, just to discover its syntax
+(the `java` invocation command is on a single line):

 ```shell
 $ java --module-path $explicit:$automatic